segment-boneyard/nightmare/Readme.md

 #### .cookies.get()

-Get all the cookies for the current url.
+Gets all the cookies for the current url.
 If you'd like get all cookies for all urls, use: `.get({ url: null })`.

 #### .cookies.set(name, value)

-Set a cookie's `name` and `value`.
-Most basic form, the url will be the current url.
+Sets a cookie's `name` and `value`.
+This is the most basic form, and the url will be the current url.

 #### .cookies.set(cookie)

-Set a `cookie`.
+Sets a `cookie`.
 If `cookie.url` is not set, it will set the cookie on the current url.
 Here's an example:

 ```js
 nightmare